d3/d3-transition/README.md

 <a name="selection_transition" href="#selection_transition">#</a> <i>selection</i>.<b>transition</b>([<i>name</i>])

-Returns a new transition for the given *selection* with the specified *name*.
-If a *name* is specified, the transition has the specified *name*; if *name* is not specified, the default empty name (“”) is used.
+Returns a new transition on the given *selection* with the specified *name*.
+If a *name* is not specified, the default empty name (“”) is used.
 The new transition is only exclusive with other transitions of the same name.

 If the *name* is a [transition](#transition) instead of a string, returns the transition with the same name and id as the given transition on the *selection*.
 If no such transition exists, a new transition is created on the *selection*, inheriting the given transition’s timing.
 This can be used to apply a transition to multiple selections, or to re-select a transition and modify its configuration for specific elements.
 For example: